theonjs/theon/README.md

 The `mixin` entity is analog to its programmaming terminology, meaning it mostly to extend a component with some specific feature as a sort of plug in.

 - Can inherit from other entities, usually a `resource`.
-- Cannot host other entities
+- Cannot host other entities.
-- Cannot have other `mixins`
+- Cannot have other `mixins`.
-- Can perform requests (either by native implementation or inheriting the client)
+- Can perform requests (either by native implementation or inheriting the client).
-- Do not support entity-level hooks
+- Do not support middleware or hooks.

 <!--
 ## Extensibility and composition